divyansh-prks/divyansh-code-advent/yearwise/2026/August.md

 - Did learnt about the specifications , and building from research paper to implementation things .
 - Now i was able to love doing dsa questions because i now think and struggle with brain which makes me work more good way fo this
 - The placement of the current also going on so focussing on that part as well .

+12 - Given test for a company > was able to atleast understand and do write the messy code .
+     need to improve